Zengakukatsu/ktaneNeuroBomb/README.md

 - Modded modules are possible to add and integrate in this project, but I do not currently plan to do so.

 I like feedback.
 If you wanna give me feedback just message me on discord or find the thread for this and post there.
-Special thanks to sykym for keeping this project going.

 ## Licenses